medcomdk/dk-medcom-carecommunication/docs/index.md

   * [Test protocol in English (docx)](assets/CareCommunication_Testprotocol_Send.docx)
   <!--  * <a href="https://medcomfhir.dk/ig/carecommunicationtestscripts/testexamples.html">Test examples</a>-->
   *  <a href="https://touchstone.aegis.net/touchstone/conformance/current?suite=FHIR4-0-1-CareCommunication-send-Client">TouchStone test suite for test of sending CareCommuncations</a>

   * <a href="https://medcomfhir.dk/ig/carecommunicationtestscripts/testscripts.html">IG including test scripts and a description of the purpose.
 The test script IG inlcudes obsolete test examples for an old test protocol.
 Do not use these. </a>

 **Receiving a CareCommunication**
   * [Test protocol in English (docx)](assets/CareCommunication_Testprotocol_Receive.docx)
-    * <a href="https://medcomfhir.dk/ig/carecommunicationtestscripts/testexamples.html">Test examples</a>

 ## 3 Conversion service